hashkat/hashkat/docs/glossary.md

   - name: Red
   - name: Blue
 ```
-You can see that I have set 2 ideologies, Red and Blue.
+You can see that I have set 2 ideologies, *Red* and *Blue*.
 The weights for each ideology must be set in the regions section of the input file.

 ####naming_preference_classes
 **(type: string)** You can name your preference classes however you want.
 The names of your preference classes are needed in the regions section of the input file to determine the weights for an agent having a certain preference class.